wkrill/kattis-test/README.md

 # kattis-test
 A command line tool to quickly test your code on the input/output samples provided in a kattis problem description before submitting your solution.

-Requires python 3 and *requests* installed.

 # Installation
+Make sure python 3 and *requests* are installed.
-Run `git clone https://https://github.com/wkrill/kattis-test` to clone the repository.
+Then run `git clone https://https://github.com/wkrill/kattis-test` to clone the repository.

 To run the client as a command from anywhere on your file system, you need to add the `kattis-test` directory to your `$PATH` variable.
 On mac/linux this is done by adding the line `export PATH="$PATH:/path/to/kattis-cli` to your `.bash_profile` (or `.zshrc` if you use the Z shell).